Skip to main content

 This reflects an improved balance in neuro-inflammatory processes and a more stable supply of energy to the brain, governed by enhanced insulin sensitivity.
 Concurrently, you may observe a significant leveling of your emotional landscape.
 The sharp peaks of irritability and the deep troughs of low mood begin to soften into a more resilient, centered disposition.

 This emotional regulation is a direct reflection of the stabilizing interplay between adrenal hormones and neurotransmitters like serotonin and dopamine.
-The is, at its core, a system of information.
+The endocrine system is, at its core, a system of information.
 When the quality of that information improves through better nutrition, restorative sleep, and appropriate physical stress, the clarity of thought and stability of mood are its most immediate beneficiaries.

 The Physical Manifestations of Renewed Balance